pnnl/QuGCM/ADAPT-GCIM/README.md

 # ADAPT-GCIM

-Code and data for the [ADAPT-GCIM paper](https://arxiv.org/abs/2312.07691).
+Code and data for the ADAPT-GCIM paper[(arXiv)](https://arxiv.org/abs/2312.07691) [(published)](https://doi.org/10.1038/s41534-024-00916-8).
+So it does not include ADAPT-VQE-GCM. .
 We use the certain files from the [original ADAPT-VQE repository](https://github.com/mayhallgroup/adapt-vqe/tree/master/src) to construct the Hamiltonian and ansatz pool (and the VQE gradient computation provided in the same file) so that the performance comparison in the paper is straightforward and without doubts.
 We highly appreciate the accessibility of the source code of ADAPT-VQE.

 ## Files and folders in this path
-* `Paper_Data` folder: The folder contains all data for the [ADAPT-GCIM paper](https://arxiv.org/abs/2312.07691).
+* `Paper_Data` folder: The folder contains all data for the ADAPT-GCIM paper.
 See the README inside for details.
 * `ADAPT_GCIM_Demo.ipynb`: The step-by-step demo for ADAPT-GCIM and quantum resource estimation with a LiH example.
 * `environment.yml`: The files that contains all my packages installed in our Anaconda environment.
 The essential ones are listed in the next section
 * `adapt_gcim.py`: The key files that run ADAPT-GCIM.